OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 Since it's difficult to find all occurrences of this pattern, we created an OutSystems app.
 You can deploy this app to your environment to locate modules with similar issues.

-With this app, you’ll be able to check all the modules of an environment and act only if modules are flagged.
+With this app, you can check all the modules of an environment and act only on flagged modules.

 The overall process consists of:

 1. Checking your environment for modules that will have the IPP error.
-1. Fix modules that will get the IPP error.
+1. Fixing modules that will have an IPP error.

 ### Checking an environment for further errors